 We all want our fish to live healthy, long lives, and using the right kind of aquarium light, for the correct number of hours each day, can really help with that.

 So in answer to the question: ‘Do betta fish need light?’
-The answer is a definite YES!
+Keep reading!

-- What Kind Of Light Do Betta Fish Need?
+- So, What Kind Of Light Do Betta Fish Need?

 - Is Sunlight Better Than Artificial Light For a Betta Tank?